Skip Navigation

 Majors

 The majors below are for Grandparents University (GPU) 2024.
-An email will be sent to the “primary grandparent” in late April confirming your assigned major.
+An email was sent to the “primary grandparent” in late April confirming your assigned major.
 As a reminder, all majors are subject to a seniority-based placement process.

 Grandparents University offers a wide range of majors taught by UW faculty, staff, and graduate students from disciplines across campus.
 You and your grandchild will stay together in the same major for the entire two-day program.
 An adult must accompany each child at all times during the activities related to the major.